|

 therefore not surprising that these wires come lose or even break

 causing the 5 Volt supply to become intermittent and eventually fail.
-When this happens it puts
+When this happens

 the Reciva Barracuda control board into a funny mode (often starting with a